Meet our vehicle fire suppression system team

 To get the process started, he researches your machinery or personally visits your site to size up the equipment and determines what sort of base systems are needed.

-During this time, he determines which leading manufacturer is the best fit for your equipment (whether it be Ansul, Kidde, Amerex or Fogmaker) and which agent is the right fit for the job (wet chemical, dry chemical or clean agent).
+During this time, he determines which leading manufacturer is the best fit for your equipment (whether it be Ansul, Dafo, Amerex or Fogmaker) and which agent is the right fit for the job (wet chemical, dry chemical or clean agent).

 From there, he gets back to you with a quote using our leading manufacturers’ parts and competitive pricing.